MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/infoprotect-tutorial-step4.md

 ### To manually change our default label:

-- On the Information Protection bar, click the Edit label icon next to **Internal**.
-This displays the available labels.
-Choose **Personal** and you are prompted to justify why are lowering the classification level.
+- On the Information Protection bar, select the **Personal** label and you are prompted to justify why are lowering the classification level.
 Select **This file no longer requires that classification**, and click **Confirm**.

     You'll see the **Sensitivity** value change to **Personal**.